UB-Mannheim/sci-work-course/doc/faq.md

 2. Options -> Configure TeXstudio -> Commands: In SVN and SVNADMIN enter  `git`.
 3. (optionally) Options -> Configure TeXstudio -> Toggle "Show Advanced Options" at the bottom on -> Adv.
 Editor -> Toolbars: For example you can in the `Tools` toolbar add the command `Check in...` from the File > SVN menu (and even give it a new icon)

 You may need to init a new git repository outside TeXstudio.
-Then, you can use the new button or the menue File -> SVN -> Check in.. to commit the current file or all changed files where you can choose a commit message.
+Then, you can use the new button or the menu File -> SVN -> Check in.. to commit the current file or all changed files where you can choose a commit message.

 Alternatively, there is an option for an automatic check in at every save.
 However, this seems to produce a lot of tiny commits with equal commit messages, which might be of less advantages.